 A loss of interest in participating in activities you previously enjoyed – hanging out with friends, doing sports, or watching movies – is another sign of depression.
 Symptoms of the condition can also include a lowered sex drive.

 The condition can cause oversleeping or insomnia, where you might find yourself either being unable to sleep or often waking up very early in the morning.
 Both eventually lead to increased fatigue and lack of energy, where you notice yourself constantly feeling sluggish and physically drained by just completing simple tasks.

 Changes in Appetite

 It is noticed that persons with depression experience fluctuations in their weight and appetite.
 Some may find themselves with increased appetite and end up gaining weight, while others may lose their appetites and likewise lose weight.
 In the majority of cases, the dietary changes are unintentional and subconscious.

 If you have been experiencing one or more of the above symptoms for a few weeks already, you may be affected by depression.
-It is essential that you seek treatment if your experiencing signs of depression.
-If you are diagnosed with depression from a provider or mental health professional and are prescribed medication it is recommended you take a ClarityX Mindwell test to let your ordering provider know what depression medications will work best based on your genetics.
+It is essential that you seek treatment if you are experiencing signs of depression.
+If you are diagnosed with depression by a provider or mental health professional and are prescribed medication it is recommended you take a ClarityX Mindwell test to let your ordering provider know what depression medications will work best based on your genetics.